 ADVERTISING YOUR VACANCY

-For applications under the Entry Level/Semi-Skilled Occupations category, advertisements must be posted for a minimum of 60 consecutive calendar days, within twelve months immediately prior to submitting your application.
+For applications under the Entry Level/Semi-Skilled Occupations category, advertisements must be posted for a minimum of 30 consecutive calendar days, within 12 months immediately prior to submitting your application.

 You must also send us a summary of your advertising results.
 This document must list all the applications you received alongside a detailed list of reasons for refusal of employment.
 You must also explain why your candidate is the best choice for the position.

-For further information about mandatory eligibility criteria, you can refer to the program guidelines found on each program category page or contact us.
+For further information about mandatory eligibility criteria, you can refer to the program guidelines found on the forms and resources page or contact us.